hertie-data-science-lab/ds01-infra/TODO/_TODO.md

         ```

 ### Image Create
+- [x] Add hard coded suffix "-image" to all images, move naming convention: "<project-name>-<user-id>-image"
+    - [x] is there a way to tag the user ID, if so -> "<project-name>-image", with the user id as a tag
+    - [ ] NB: this renaming convention, might upset image-list command
 - [ ] BUG: when get to ```Create a custom Docker image?
 [Y/n]: y -> Unknown option: --type=ml``` => it crashes out / doesn't proceed.
 The issue is with `--type=ml???` Maybe just remove this `type`, is it useful/used?
+- [ ] I added in 'custom (specify everything) option for base image --> need to omplement this
+- [ ] make initial package installation more extensive (while having custom as the first option, also the default)
+- [ ] above theh add additional python packages, get it to list out (horizontally) the already included packages (categorised by 'base' and 'use case') -> users can see what they have and what they need to add
-- [ ] add ipykernel + pip to all image creations
+- [x] add ipykernel + pip to all image creations
     - in general, work out what python libs to include as standard
-- [ ] have so that students can get up to 4 MIG instances, but setup wizard defaults to 1, but gives them the option to choose more
 - [ ] if they try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
 - [ ] maybe just have this defult to no libraries installed?
 I'm not really sure how this works once a container is up and running how easy/hard it is to install packages... does it need to be pre-installed, or can you dynanmically add to them.
 - [ ] add in hugging face image (that uses hugging face rather than pytorch?)

+### Image list
+- [ ] update based on naming changes in image create

 ### Image Update
 - [ ] BUG: either the currently installed packages list is not up to date, or it's not able to add new packages correctly, or both.
 All my images have the same 4 "Current Python packages" listed, then whwenever you try to add more python packages, it says it's already in the dockerfile, no matter "which package.
--  [ ] also the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
+-  [ ] BUG: the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
+- [ ] BUG: when listing all images, it lists a lot of them, not just the user created ones. `image list` command gets this right, so call directly there!

 ### Container Create
-- [ ] BUG: `✗ mlc-create-wrapper not found at: /usr/local/docker/mlc-create-wrapper.sh
+- [x] BUG: `✗ mlc-create-wrapper not found at: /usr/local/docker/mlc-create-wrapper.sh
     The system may not be fully configured.`
+- [ ] BUG: when listing all images (if using existing image), it lists a lot of them, not just the user created ones. `image list` command gets this right, so call directly there!
-- [ ] (i think this already implemented:) also when just running container create, make the name optional (if not provided it opens up a full GUI, with name, ability to create custom image, or use existing template)
+- [x]  also when just running container create, make the name optional (if not provided it opens up a full GUI, with name, ability to create custom image, or use existing template)
+- [ ] !! when chosing the `create custom image` option -> make it call to `image create` (to avoid current duplication of functionality which is bad!)
 - [ ] manually just add some initial explanation that to create a container we need an image (literally one line, add by hand)
 - [ ] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow
+- Resource allocation workflow
+    - [ ] have so that students can get up to 4 MIG instances, but setup wizard defaults to 1, but gives them the option to choose more
     - [ ] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
 - [ ] (is this under `container create` or `container run`?) currently only containers launched through ds01-run will be in the ds01.slice hierarchy.
 Containers launched with plain docker run will still go under the flat docker/ cgroup with no limits. => To enforce it for ALL containers configure Docker daemon (/etc/docker/daemon.json with "cgroup-parent": "ds01.slice") => add to etc-mirror

 ### Running Containers